Ohio State University Crew Club

 The Ohio State University Crew is the rowing club of Ohio State University, located in Columbus, Ohio, in the United States.
 It was founded in 1978.
 Open to both men and women, it is an official university club sport.

 General

-The team's boathouse, provided by the university, is located on the Olentangy River in the basement of the Drake Performance & Event Center.
-Team members practice on the Scioto Mile in downtown Columbus, OH.
+The team's boathouse, provided by the university, was located on the Olentangy River in the basement of the Drake Performance & Event Center, before its demolition in 2023.
+Currently, team members practice on the Scioto Mile in downtown Columbus, or the O'Shaugnessy Reservoir, north of Columbus.

 Competition

 The club competes against crews from around the country, including both club teams and varsity programs.
 The club is a founding member of the American Collegiate Rowing Association, and competes in the ACRA national championship regatta on a yearly basis.